Nine Network: Availability

-In 2013, the Nine Network switched their captioning provider from Red Bee Media to Ai-Media.
+In 2013, Nine Network switched their captioning provider from Red Bee Media to Ai-Media.

-Nine Network affiliates

 9HD

-The Nine Network originally launched a high definition simulcast of their main channel on channel 90 on 1 January 2001 alongside the introduction of digital terrestrial television in Australia.
+Nine Network originally launched a high-definition simulcast of their main channel on channel 90 on 1 January 2001 alongside the introduction of digital terrestrial television in Australia.
 The simulcast was relaunched as a breakaway multichannel 9HD on 17 March 2008 but was reverted to a simulcast on 3 August 2009 and was later replaced by GEM (now 9Gem) on 26 September 2010.
 9HD was revived as a 1080i HD simulcast of Nine on 26 November 2015 on channel 90, bumping 9Gem to SD on channel 92.

 9Now

-9Now is a video on demand, catch up TV service run by the Nine Network.
+9Now is a video-on-demand, catch-up TV service run by Nine Network.
 The service became available on 27 January 2016, replacing Nine's previous service 9Jumpin.
 9Now also offers online live streaming for Channel 9, 9Gem, 9Go!, 9Life and 9Rush.

-The Olympic news on Today and Nine News don't broadcast live streaming due to the IOC rights being with rival Seven.
-Instead, it replaces the message board until Olympic news finishes and returning to normal programming.

 Logo and corporate identity

 The Nine Network logo, which consists of a numeral "9" beside nine dots arranged in a 3x3 grid, is one of the most recognisable logos in Australia.

 In 1997, the dots were changed to spheres.
 The spheres returned to dots as a new on-air identity package was created by Velvet mediendesign in 2001.

 This logo was redesigned by Velvet Mediendesign on 1 January 2001, with the introduction of digital TV in Australia and new graphics.

 On 1 September 2002, the dots were changed back to spheres from the 1997 logo as well as the numeral becoming 3D for their "7 colours for 7 days" presentation package.

 On 30 January 2006, the network and its affiliates relaunched their logos to coincide with Nine's 50th anniversary.

 A numeral nine was reworked with a few rounded corners eliminated in process.
 This logo would use a blue square featuring the numeral altered, which saw the removal of the nine dots again.
 The graphics package used during that time was designed by Bruce Dunlop Associates.

-Later on 15 January 2007 the blue square became solid, and in May they partially relaunched the nine dots, which are visible on every second surface of the box.
+Later on 15 January 2007, the blue square became solid, and in May they partially relaunched the nine dots, which are visible on every second surface of the box.
 This logo continued to be used in Perth and Adelaide stations until March 2010, when they reinstated the nine-dots logo.